-I was hired at Pelican State Credit Union as a teller at our Shreveport location.
+I was hired at Pelican State Credit Union as a teller at our previous Shreveport location.
 My prior experience was being a head teller with Credit Union Service Centers.
 After a little under two years of being a teller, I was given the opportunity to become a Member Service Representative (MSR) Trainee at our Conway location.
 Within a year, I moved from MSR trainee to MSR and then to Assistant Manager.
-I have been a Branch Manager for the past four years.
+I have been a Branch Manager ever since.

 Do you have a favorite member moment that you’d like to share?

 Some of the ones that stick with you the most are when members get emotional after you are able to help them with a loan.
 The essence of what we try to do in the credit union industry is help people.
 It’s a good feeling when members are so happy they can only express their emotions with tears.